 In this video, VACI Founder, Brian Reese, explains the process of filing a successful VA PTSD claim.

 Therefore, when filing a PTSD claim, it can be very helpful to also have a secondary condition assigned to your claim as well.
-A couple conditions which are often linked to PTSD are depression and bipolar disorder.
+A couple of conditions that are often linked to PTSD are depression and bipolar disorder.

 Depression and PTSD are often very closely linked.
 In fact, somewhere between 48%-55% of people with a diagnosis of PTSD have also experienced depression.
 Depression is considered one of the main symptoms of PTSD.